antinos/Dimensionality_Reduction-ImageJ/README.md

 ---
 Future ideas for extending the functions of the 'Dimensionality Reduction' plugin:
 * Allow more than 2 output dimensions
-    * Many of the underlying libraries already allow for this, so the ImageJ implementation just needs to be considered and effected
+    * Many of the underlying libraries already allow for this, so the ImageJ implementation just needs to be considered
 * Allow the user to specify an output dimension (e.g. principal component 3/4/5 etc)
 * Allow low dimensional datapoints to be related to their original position/label, on an individual basis
     * Ideally, this could be achieved in an interactive manner, such that the user could specify points on the 2D output plot that are then correspondingly highlighted in the original matrix/results table/stack of images